mapeditor/tiled/docs/manual/introduction.rst

    New Map

-Here, we choose the initial map size, tile size, orientation, tile layer format, tile render order (only supported for *Orthogonal* maps) and whether the map is infinite or not.
+Here, we choose the initial map size, tile size, orientation, tile layer format, tile render order (only supported for *Orthogonal* maps) and whether the map is :doc:`infinite <using-infinite-maps>` or not.
 All of these things can be changed later as needed, so it’s not important to get it all right the first time.

 After pressing *OK*, we’ll see the tile grid and an initial tile layer will be added to the map.
 However, before we can start using any tiles